Desktop Session Start-up Details Test

 Secs

-Where server-side issues are causing user experience to deteriorate, you can compare the value of this measure with that of all the other server start-up metrics that this test reports – i.e., Session creation server duration, User credential obtention by server duration, Program neighbourhood credentials obtention server duration, Pass-through credentials duration, Profile load server duration, Session creation processing duration, Endpoint resources mapping duration, Endpoint printers mapping duration – to know what is the root-cause of delays in server start-up.
+Where server-side issues are causing user experience to deteriorate, you can compare the value of this measure with that of all the other server start-up metrics that this test reports – i.e., Session creation server duration, User credential obtention by server duration, Program neighbourhood credentials obtention server duration, Pass-through credentials duration, Profile load server duration, Session creation processing duration, Endpoint resources mapping duration, and Endpoint printers mapping duration – to know what is the root-cause of delays in server start-up.

 Profile load server duration: